tamaragevorgyan/gettyimages-api/documentation/endpoints/data/GetCountries.md

 GetCountries
 -------------
-The GetCountries call retrieves a list of countries that are valid for the given language code.
+The GetCountries call retrieves a list of countries localized for the given language code.
 This operation supports being called with an anonymous system Token created by [CreateApplicationSession][].

 ###Endpoint